shoaibattari/omj-gravesearchapp-v2/README.md

 # Okhai Memon Jamat (OMJ) Graveyard Data Searching App v2

-This application allows users to search and access data for all Okhai Memon Jamat graveyards.
+This application allows users to search and access data for Okhai Memon Jamat graveyards.
 It includes data for the following graveyards:

 - **Hub River 1**
 - **Hub River 2**